anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/45-exercise-explanation.md

     number-of-requests = 20
     very-import-switch = true

-This string is literally put into the ConfigMap value corresponding to the key `20-config-file.conf`.
-A sign for this is the special annotation `|-` indicating that a multi-line string folllows and that newlines at the end of the string are to be stripped [1].
+This string is put into the ConfigMap value literally corresponding to the key `20-config-file.conf`.
+A sign for this is the `|-` token indicating that a multi-line string follows and that newlines at the end of the string are to be stripped [1].
 Consequently, Kubernetes does not parse the value associated with the key `20-config-file.conf`.
-It doesn't know about its structure although it is obvious to the humand mind.
+It doesn't know about its structure, although it is obvious to the human mind.
 Exactly that's the gotcha.

 In contrast to this, in `config-example-2` the structure is different.
 There is no top-level key named `20-config-file.conf`.
 Instead, there are two keys `number-of-requests` and `very-import-switch`.
 As Kubernetes understands ConfigMap keys and values they can be used as expected in the Pod definition to define environment variables.